AnkithShenoy/product-delivery-management-between-wholeseller-and-retailer/README.md

 -	Lots of paper works are reduced.

 # create database using localhost or xamp server i.e mysql
-# create DATAfiles as mentioned in the DATABASEDESIGN.DOC
+# create DATABASE files as mentioned in the DATABASEDESIGN.DOC
+# UNZIP BOTH admin.rar and user.rar